 The author can be contacted at StephanClark [at] gmail.com.

 Short bio: Stephan Eirik Clark is the author the novel Sweetness #9 and Vladimir’s Mustache, a short story collection.
-He teaches at Augsburg College, in Minneapolis.
+He teaches at Augsburg University, in Minneapolis.

 Author photos by Stephen Geffre/Augsburg College.